 Students with PTSD may not recognize the link between their symptoms and the trauma they experienced.
 PTSD usually requires help from a mental health professional experienced in treating the disorder.
 It may be helpful for students to talk with family, friends, teachers, or a school counselor, when and if they feel ready.

 Students with PTSD need time to begin to feel better and to learn to manage their anxiety.
 Avoid overloading them with homework or things that can add to their stress.
 Be supportive and allow students to practice relaxation techniques when appropriate.

-Encourage students with PTSD talk with a school counselor when symptoms arise.
+Encourage students with PTSD to talk with a school counselor when symptoms arise.

 Reviewed by: Mary L. Gavin, MD

 © 1995-2015 KidsHealth® All rights reserved.
 Images provided by iStock, Getty Images, Corbis, Veer, Science Photo Library, Science Source Images, Shutterstock, and Clipart.com